wp-plugins/just-writing/readme.txt

 The other issue is that full screen mode is de-activated as soon as you leave the current page, so for example Just Writing could link full screen mode to the DFWM "click" in the post list, but as soon as the browser leaves the post list to load the editor page full screen mode will be deactivated.

-= I've install Just Writing but nothing changed, what's wrong? =
+= I'm using WordPress 4.1 and something isn't working right with Just Writing =

-Just Writing does not support the new DFWM in WordPress 4.1 at this time.
-A future release will add support.
+Just Writing is currently in beta for WordPress 4.1, please open a thread on the WordPress support forum with your problem so it can be addressed.

 == Screenshots ==